Yandy Díaz Player Props: Rays vs. White Sox

-After going 2-for-4 with a home run and an RBI in his most recent game, Yandy Diaz and the Tampa Bay Rays face the Chicago White Sox (who will start Michael Kopech) at 6:40 PM ET on Friday.
+The Tampa Bay Rays and Yandy Diaz, who went 2-for-5 with an RBI last time in action, take on Dylan Cease and the Chicago White Sox at Tropicana Field, Saturday at 4:05 PM ET.

-He strung together two hits (going 2-for-4 with a home run and an RBI) in his last appearance against the Reds.
+In his most recent appearance, he racked up two hits (going 2-for-5 with an RBI) against the White Sox.

 Yandy Díaz Game Info & Props vs. the White Sox